-Section 10.2 explains this checker and tells you how to run it.
+Section 12.2 explains this checker and tells you how to run it.

-17.7 Why is there no declarative syntax for writing type rules?
+20.7 Why is there no declarative syntax for writing type rules?

-A type system implementer can declaratively specify the type qualifier hierarchy (Section 15.3.1) and the type introduction rules (Section 15.4.1).
-However, the Checker Framework does not offer a declarative syntax for specifying type-checking rules (Section 15.5).
+A type system implementer can declaratively specify the type qualifier hierarchy (Section 18.3.1) and the type introduction rules (Section 18.4.1).
+However, the Checker Framework uses a procedural syntax for specifying type-checking rules (Section 18.5).
 A declarative syntax might be more concise, more readable, and more verifiable than a procedural syntax.